All About Interest on Student Loans

 Some students, because they do not have prior experience with debt and loan amortization, do not appreciate how much their loans will cost them.
-The concept of paying interest is not immediately transparent, in part because loan amortization calculations involve solving nonlinear equations.

 Even if the borrower understands the concept of interest, an interest rate does not feel very high on an emotional level.
 The interest rates are usually low single digit figures for federal education loans, and so don't feel like real money.